ABOUT THE CHURCHES OF CHRIST

 Our history is rich.
 Fourteen ministers have served during this history that is still in the making: E.W.
 Anderson, Jessie Robinson, Joel Thompson, R.N.
-Nelson, Columbus Grimsley, George Robbins, Russell H. Moore, Paul Young, Paul Hubbard, Cecil Herndon, Rufus Johnson, Darryl Bowdre, and James Wilson, Jr., from April 1999 to June 2009.
-Bro.
-Kennon D. Olison, Sr., North Tenneha Church Of Christ minister effective January 31, 2010, has a deep passion for the Lord and His church.
+Nelson, Columbus Grimsley, George Robbins, Russell H. Moore, Paul Young, Paul Hubbard, Cecil Herndon, Rufus Johnson, Darryl Bowdre, James Wilson, Jr., and Kennon D. Olison, Sr., Dr. Edward J. Robinson, North Tenneha Church Of Christ minister effective July 1, 2018, has a deep passion for the Lord and His church.
 He is a faithful defender of the truth of God’s word and is best known for holding fast to the doctrine of Christ and not that of man.

 Kaffee Andrews served as deacon to the congregation from 1990 – 2003; and associate minister from 1992-2003.
 Brother Willie B. Daniels served as elder from 1967 to 2003 when God called him from labor to reward.
 Leslie James served as our Youth Minister for one year; before moving back to North Carolina in July 2009.